-In Algorithm \ref{algo: mtl}, Step 1 aims to learn all tasks by aggregating the data, where the penalty $\twonorm{\bAk{t}(\bAk{t})^T - \barA(\barA)^T}$ is added to force the subspaces represented by $\{\hAk{t}\}_{t=1}^T$ to be similar.
-This penalty form is motivated by \cite{duan2022adaptive}, where a similar penalty is applied on regression coefficient vectors.
-Note that when $\twonorm{\bAk{t}(\bAk{t})^T - \barA(\barA)^T} = 0$, it can be shown that $\bAk{t}$ and $\oA$ are identical up to a rotation.
+In Algorithm \ref{algo: mtl}, Step 1 aims to learn all tasks by aggregating the data, where the penalty $\twonorm{\bAk{t}(\bAk{t})^\top - \barA(\barA)^\top}$ is added to force the subspaces represented by $\{\hAk{t}\}_{t=1}^T$ to be similar.
+This penalty is motivated by the connection between penalized over-parameterized models and robustified empirical risk minimization (ERM) (e.g., \citealp{gannaz2007robust, she2011outlier, donoho2016high, duan2023adaptive}).
+Specifically, adding such a penalty is equivalent to employing a robustified loss function to estimate the central subspace $\oA$, which is then adapted to obtain individual estimators for each $\bAks{t}$.
+As discussed in Section \ref{subsubsec: beyong same repre}, formulating the problem in our setting naturally leads to this penalty structure, which provides an advantage over existing approaches such as those in \cite{chua2021fine} and \cite{duan2023adaptive}.
+Moreover, note that when $\twonorm{\bAk{t}(\bAk{t})^\top - \barA(\barA)^\top} = 0$, it can be shown that $\bAk{t}$ and $\oA$ are identical up to a rotation.
 And this distance is equivalent to other subspace distances like $\sin$-$\Theta$ distance or the distance between two matrices up to a rotation \citep{chen2021spectral}.
-Step 2 uses data from each task to make potential corrections to prevent negative transfer.
-Such two-step methods are commonly used in the distance-based MTL and TL literature to reduce the impact of negative transfer \citep{bastani2021predicting, li2022transfer, lin2022transfer, tian2022transfer}.
-It is important to point out that $\bAks{t}$'s and $\bthetaks{t}$'s are not uniquely identifiable in model \eqref{eq: linear model}, which is not a problem because our focus is the estimation of $\bbetaks{t}$'s.
+Step 2 uses data from each task to make proper corrections to prevent negative transfer, which is often referred to as \textit{biased regularization} in the literature \citep{scholkopf2001generalized, kuzborskij2013stability, kuzborskij2017fast}.
+Such two-step methods are widely used in the distance-based MTL and TL literature to alleviate the adverse effect of negative transfer \citep{bastani2021predicting, li2022transfer, lin2022transfer, tian2022transfer}.
+It is important to point out that $\bAks{t}$'s and $\bthetaks{t}$'s are not uniquely identifiable in model \eqref{eq: linear model}, which does not pose an issue because our focus is on estimating $\bbetaks{t}$'s.